 Metal Wire Mesh Strainer (in 3 sizes) — Perfect for sifting flour and powdered sugar without getting hand cramps and for straining sauces, syrups, gravies, pasta, and chicken stock.
 You might not think you need one of these, but once you have them in your kitchen you'll be surprised by how often they come in handy.

-HUJI Stainless Steel Round Cutters (Set of 11) — Okay, so, this is not actually my top pic for round cutters but my actual top pick (which has color-coded rings) is perpetually sold out and this is my runner up.
-I love this set because of how neatly the cutters fit into the tin for storage, and in comparing other similar sets, this one had rings in standard sizes.
+Stainless Steel Round Cutters (Set of 11) — I love this set because it's color coded and the cutters fit neatly into the tin for storage.
+Also, in comparing other similar sets, this one has rings in pretty standard sizes.
 You can use the biggest one to make english muffins or to coax irregularly shaped cookies into circles, and the smaller ones are great for cutting dough for pierogi, hamentashen, ravioli, and more.

 THE BEST BOWL COVERS EVER — I know, I know this link takes you to a page that claims to sell "plastic hair processing caps" but these are actually terribly mismarketed plastic bowl covers.
 No more wrestling with saran wrap that clings to itself or refuses to cling to the bowl, these elastic caps fit snugly around most sizes of bowls and can be used multiple times before they rip or tear.
 If you make a lot of bread, you're going to want to keep some of these around.